A Guide to Navigating Empty-Nest Divorce

 As the population ages, we are seeing an increase in the number of empty-nest couples pursuing separation and divorce.
 The fact-specific nature of every divorce case makes it important to have a good understanding of your options as soon as possible, even if you are only contemplating a divorce.
 Further, having guidance from an attorney who understands the key issues of an empty-nest divorce will be important as you consider both short- and long-term decisions and formulate a plan for your life after divorce.

-Casey Florance and Erin Kopelman are divorce attorneys who handle cases involving domestic relations and family law, including all issues involved in an empty-nest divorce.
-For more information, contact Casey at firstname.lastname@example.org and Erin at email@example.com.
+Erin Kopelman is a divorce attorney who handles cases involving domestic relations and family law, including all issues involved in an empty-nest divorce.
+For more information, contact Erin at [email protected].